 - At the top of the movement, inhale.
 Then extend your elbows and lower your body back down to the starting position.

-This movement might not be possible for you to perform as yet — which is totally OK (and very common!).
+This movement might not be possible for you to perform on your first attempt — which is totally OK (and very common!).
 If you can’t perform a pull-up like this off-the-bat, then you can perform exercise progressions to gradually increase your strength, until you get there.

 How to progress to your first pull-up

-It’s very normal to not be able to perform a full pull-up, particularly for women who haven’t done a lot of strength training before.
-But there are plenty of ways to progress up to a full pull-up — no matter what strength level you’re starting from.
-When training to do a pull-up, you might feel overwhelmed and exhausted.
-Don't give up!
-Here are a few ideas to guide your pull-up progression training.
+It’s very normal to not be able to perform a full pull-up or to feel overwhelmed or exhausted, particularly if you haven’t done a lot of strength training before.
+Don’t give up!
+There are plenty of ways to progress up to a full pull-up — no matter what strength level you’re starting from.
+Here are a few ideas to guide your training.

 Assisted pull-ups with a resistance band

-One way to learn the pull-up technique if you can’t perform the full movement is to use a resistance band.
+One way to get the hang of the technique if you can’t perform the full movement is to use a resistance band.
 Start by looping the resistance band around the pull-up bar so that one end is secured around the bar, and place your foot in the loop at the bottom.
 You can then perform the movement as normal, but the band should lessen the resistance and allow you to pull your body up.

 The thicker the resistance band, the easier the movement will be.
-Once you’ve mastered the pull-up with a certain band thickness, gradually start to use thinner bands each time you do your pull-ups.
-Eventually, you should be able to master the movement with no band at all.
+Once you’ve mastered the pull-up with a certain band thickness, gradually start to use thinner bands each time and eventually you should be able to perform the movement with no band at all.

 An isometric hold on the pull-up bar involves jumping up to the top of the movement so your head is above the bar and your chest is against it (rather than pulling yourself up).
+You can either jump up from the ground or use a box.
 Once you’re there, hold onto the bar in that position for as long as you can.
 Repeat this hold three times as part of your strength training routine.

 To do a negative pull-up, place your hands in an overhand grip just wider than shoulder-width apart.
 Use a box or sturdy chair to jump up to the top of the pull-up movement so that your chest is touching the bar.
 Then, slowly lower your body down until you reach the starting position of the pull-up movement.

-This movement still builds strength in the same muscles as pull-ups, but it is a modified pull-up that is easier to perform for beginners.
-You can add negative pull-ups to your exercise routine by performing these in three sets of 12, ensuring you take a break in between each set.
+This movement still builds strength in the same muscles, but is a modified pull-up that is easier to perform for beginners.
+Add negative pull-ups to your exercise routine by performing these in three sets of 12, making sure you take a break in between each set.

 Mastering tough strength-training exercises

-There are plenty of resistance exercises that are tricky to master, especially if you are new to strength training.
+There are plenty of resistance exercises like pull-ups that are tricky to learn, especially if you are new to strength training.
 But you shouldn’t feel discouraged from doing them if you’re not quite there yet — there are always substitute exercises you can try to suit your skill level.